Skip to content

 )

-When creating this file, be sure to add anything that's missing from your regular initialization file that makes sense to run in SSR mode, such as plugins or custom mixins.
+Be sure to add anything that's missing from your inertia.js file that makes sense to run in SSR mode, such as plugins or custom mixins.

 Next, we need to update our Vite configuration to build our new ssr.js file.
 We can do this by adding a ssrBuildEnabled property to Ruby Vite plugin configuration in the config/vite.json file.